-Cape Buffalo Syncerus Caffer
+Cape Buffalo Facts

-The Cape African buffalo
+The Cape African Buffalo (Facts)

-The African buffalo made its way into the Big 5 ranking because of their size, moody behavior and their ability to charge with no warning, the African buffalo has been said to be one of the most dangerous animals to hunt on foot.
+The African buffalo made its way into the Big 5 ranking because of their size, moody behavior, and their ability to charge with no warning, the African buffalo has been said to be one of the most dangerous animals to hunt on foot.

-The living African buffalo has evolved from a much smaller ancestor that entered Africa roughly 5-6 million years ago, the status of the buffalo has seen much decline over the years as the battle for land and livestock (cattle) continue.
+The living African buffalo has evolved from a much smaller ancestor that entered Africa roughly 5-6 million years ago, the status of the buffalo has seen much decline over the years as the battle for land and livestock (cattle) continues.

 As buffalo get older and their reproduction peaks pass males will often be chased from the larger herds and are often found in small groups or on their own.
 These animals then get the nickname Dagha boys.
 Dagha is the Zulu name for mud and refers to the buffalo spending a lot of their past time in mud wallows.